google/WebFundamentals/src/content/en/fundamentals/native-hardware/fullscreen/index.md

     }

-And if the user launches the applicaiton in standalone mode, the display-mode media query will be `standalone`:
+If the user launches the applicaiton in standalone mode, the `display-mode` media query will be `standalone`:

     @media (display-mode: standalone) {